advance100/doc_webpack/resolving.md

 ## Asynchronous

-The above description sugguest a serial process, but in the implementation the process is completely ssynchronous and parallel.
+The above description sugguest a serial process, but in the implementation the process is completely asynchronous and parallel.
 This may causes more filesystem access than required.